synqs/coquma-website/content/post/_index.md

   caption: ""
   image: ""
 ---
 In this section we have accumulate a few notes.
 Typically they were not fitting for research publications, but still felt worth sharing.
-So feel free to comment if it is not a clear as the rather polished [research publications]({{< ref "/publication/_index.md" >}}).
+So feel free to comment if it is not as clear as the rather polished [research publications]({{< ref "/publication/_index.md" >}}).